 Cash loans same day.
-Borrow from £250 against any roadworthy vehicle and keep driving it.Learn more
+Borrow from £550 against your vehicle and keep driving it.Learn more

 Logbook Loans disclosures.
 Get a loan on your car and continue driving it.
 Apply Today!

 In England and Wales we lend using a ‘bill of sale agreement’ which might be different from the type of agreement you are used to.
 When you take out the loan with us, one of the documents you will sign is a bill of sale.
 A bill of sale operates to transfer ownership of your vehicle to us until your agreement is repaid in full.
 This means you cannot sell the vehicle until your balance with us is cleared and, because we own the vehicle (even though you continue to drive it), we would not need a court order to recover it if you fail to make payments.

 But don’t worry, we will provide you with plenty of notice before taking any action and you will still benefit from the protection of the Consumer Credit Act 1974 and all the regulations made under that Act.